natalia-buzkova/english-for-designers/02-first-impression/index.md

 ## Introduction

-If I had to come up with just one sentence that would describe me both as a designer and a person, I would say that I am an artist who connects design with individual’s inner world.
+If I were to come up with one sentence that would describe me as both a designer and an individual, it would be this: I am an artist who merges design with inner world of individuals.

-There was a moment when creative work became a tool for me to deal with my own emotions.
-After my brother died, I used art to communicate with him and for a long time it was the only moment when I felt I was still connected to him.
+There was a moment when creative work evolved into a powerful tool for navigating my own emotions.
+Following the loss of my brother, art served as a lifeline that kept our connection alive.

-It has been eight years since I immersed myself in the studies of mental health and the soul.
+It has been eight years since I immersed myself in the studies of mental health and the human soul.

-I use my personal experiences to create a design in which everyone could find their own depth and feel their own emotions.
+I strive to create designs that resonate with others on a profound level, allowing each person to find their own depths and experience their unique emotions.

-In the future, I would like to use my work as a form to help people and show them that they are not alone in their suffering.
+In the future, I would like to use my work as a medium to comfort individuals, reminding them that they are not alone in their struggles.

-Artist who connects design with inner world.

 ## Projects